 Eli Noam is Professor of Economics and Finance at the Columbia Business School since 1976 and its Garrett Professor of Public Policy and Business Responsibility.
 Served for three years as a Commissioner for Public Services of New York State.
 Appointed by the White House to the President's IT Advisory Committee.
 Director of the Columbia Institute for Tele-Information, a research center focusing on management and policy issues in communications, internet, and media.
 He has also taught at Columbia Law School, Princeton University's Economics Department and Woodrow Wilson School, and the University of St. Gallen, and is active in the development of electronic distance education.
 Noam has published 30 books and over 300 articles in economics journals, law reviews, and interdisciplinary journals, and is a regular columnist for the Financial Times online edition.
-His recent books and projects include: Media Ownership and Concentration in America (Oxford); Peer-to-Peer Video (Springer); Media Concentration Around the World (ed., Oxford, forthcoming); Media Management (4-volumes, forthcoming); and the projects: A National Initiative for Next Generation Video; Ultrabroadband; and Next Generation Wireless.
+His recent books and projects include: Who Own's the World's Media?
+(Oxford, forthcoming), Media Ownership and Concentration in America (Oxford); Peer-to-Peer Video (Springer); Media Management (4-volumes, forthcoming); and the projects: A National Initiative for Next Generation Video; Ultrabroadband; and Next Generation Wireless.

 For a complete list of articles and publications by Eli Noam, please